BenTBCampbell/Software-Engineering/DocumentationFiles/C# Coding Conventions.md

 }
 ```
-* If a namespace is going to be used more than once in a code file, import the namespace--unless it is already imported.
+* If a namespace is going to be used more than once in a code file, import the namespace&mdash;unless it is already imported.
 To do this, add a `using` statement, followed by the namespace, and place this at the beginning of the document.
 ```c#
 using System.Diagnostics;
 ```